Differentiable Thermodynamic Phase-Equilibria for Machine Learning: Computational Experiments

 \subsection{Dataset}

 We create a comprehensive binary \gls{lle} dataset based on the Dortmund Database trained HANNA 2 model~\cite{hoffmannJIRASEKMachinelearnedExpressionExcess2025}.
 We do this by forming all possible binary mixtures of 526 unique solvents, resulting in 138,601 candidate systems.
 This is the subset of solvents first published by~\cite{qinM.ZAVALACapturingMolecularInteractions2023}, which were also found in the COSMObase2021.
-From this pool, we extract only those mixtures that exhibit a \gls{lle} at 298.15 K. This yields 8,597 unique binary systems with two liquid phases, which we then use as the training set for learning a neural \gls{gE} model, only from equilibrium data.
+From this pool, we extract only those mixtures that exhibit a \gls{lle} at 298.15 K. This yields 8,597 unique binary systems with two liquid phases, which we then use as the ground truth data set in this work.
+The ground truth equilibrium data for each system is obtained by evaluating the HANNA 2 model on a 401-point grid of compositions, estimating a point inside the LLE via curvature, forming all mass-balance feasible phase combinations, and searching for the lowest \gls{gmix} pair.
+Details on the dataset generation are given in the SI, and the full code to generate the dataset is available in our GitLab repository.
 Dataset statistics for the first fold are visualized in Figure~\ref{fig:dataset}.
 Each data point consists of features: $mol_1, mol_2, z$ and labels: $x^{\prime*}, x^{\prime\prime*}$.
 For training, the feed $z$ is chosen to be in the center of the miscibility gap, i.e. $z = 0.5*(x^{\prime*} + x^{\prime\prime*})$.
-Initially, we ran all experiments with the equivalent COSMO-RS generated dataset, but we opted to use HANNA 2 (MIT License) in order to be able to publish the full dataset and enable full reproducibility of our results.
+This construction uses complete tie-line data, for which both phase compositions are available.
+If only one phase composition is measured, but any overall composition inside the immiscible region is known or can be estimated, DISCOMAX can still be used.
+This works by predicting both phases and evaluating the loss only on the observed target phase composition.
+Since estimating a composition inside the miscibility gap, and determining which side of the tie-line the measured phase belongs to (also needed for the surrogate approach) can be challenging, it is not covered here and left for future work.
+It is important to note that the feed composition is not passed to the neural \gls{gE} model and, as such, can also not leak information.
+It is only used in the DISCOMAX solver module, which does not contain any trainable parameters, and is used to define the mass balance and feasible candidates.
+For a predicted binary \gls{gmix} curve with a miscibility gap, any feed inside the same gap yields, by construction, the same equilibrium phase compositions in the forward pass.
+This also means that a system with multiple disconnected miscibility gaps can be learned by providing corresponding feed compositions and target phase compositions as separate data points in training.
+Initially, we ran all experiments with the equivalent COSMO-RS-generated dataset, but we opted to use HANNA 2 (MIT License) in order to be able to publish the full dataset and enable full reproducibility of our results.
 For the same reason, experimental equilibrium data from NIST TDE or Dortmund Database were not used in this work, since it is not publicly available in their entirety and thus cannot be used for reproducible benchmarking.
 Since the model used for generating the HANNA 2 dataset was trained using the surrogate solver, there may be some bias in favor of the surrogate solver, the main baseline of this work, versus our differentiable solver.
-We report key results for the COSMO-RS dataset in the SI, where our method outperforms the surrogate solver by an even larger margin.
+We report key results of our method for the COSMO-RS dataset in the SI.
 We publish the full dataset as well as the code used to compute the full dataset using the HANNA 2 model.